Micaiah: Modern scholarly interpretation

 Micaiah prophesies as though he was present at the meeting between Yahweh and the heavenly hosts.
-Michael Coogan of Harvard compares the prophecy of Micaiah to that of several other prophets, including Isaiah's vision of the Divine Council (Isaiah 6:1-8).
+Michael Coogan of Harvard compared the prophecy of Micaiah to that of several other prophets, including Isaiah's vision of the Divine Council (Isaiah 6:1–8).
 In Jeremiah 23, Yahweh warns against false prophecies.
-However, Coogan argues that unlike Isaiah 6 and Jeremiah 23, in 1 Kings 22 Yahweh's actions to allow false prophecy to be given are deliberate and intentional.
+However, Coogan argued that unlike Isaiah 6 and Jeremiah 23, in 1 Kings 22 Yahweh's actions to allow false prophecy to be given are deliberate and intentional.
 It appears as though Yahweh has an ulterior motive, and that is for Ahab to die, in this case at the battle at Ramoth-gilead.

-R. W. L. Moberly of Durham University discusses Micaiah's prophecy in “Does God Lie to His Prophets?
-The Story of Micaiah ben Imlah as a Test Case.”
-In his article, Moberly discusses Hebrew prophecy as “relational, engaging language that seeks a response.”
-Moberly calls into question the honesty of Yahweh particularly in relation to integrity and the concept of loving and forgiving God.
-He suggests that for the Deuteronomistic Historians who were the compilers of the text, the compassion of Yahweh is delivered by challenging and engaging the human will for repentance or bringing forth change or obduracy.
-Dependency dynamics and will of the Lord rooted in foreknowledge is revealed in 1 Kings 21:27-29.
+R. W. L. Moberly of Durham University discussed Micaiah's prophecy in "Does God Lie to His Prophets?
+The Story of Micaiah ben Imlah as a Test Case."
+In his article, Moberly discussed Hebrew prophecy as "relational, engaging language that seeks a response."
+Moberly called into question the honesty of Yahweh particularly in relation to integrity and the concept of loving and forgiving God.
+He suggested that for the Deuteronomistic historians who were the compilers of the text, the compassion of Yahweh is delivered by challenging and engaging the human will for repentance or bringing forth change or obduracy.
+Dependency dynamics and will of the Lord rooted in foreknowledge is revealed in 1 Kings 21:27–29.